CODAIT/node-red-contrib-model-asset-exchange/README.md

   > You can also install the module in the Node-RED editor.
 Choose  **&#9776;** > **Manage palette** > **Install** and enter **model-asset** as the search term.

-3. Launch Node-RED editor and open the displayed URL in a web browser.
+3. Launch Node-RED and open the displayed URL in a web browser to access the flow editor.

         $ node-red
           ...